| a film triptych

 'Three Windows' is

-space with three picture-windows in the form of a large-scale video screens,
+conceived as a cinema space within a museum - an empty space with three picture-windows in the form of a large-scale video screens,

 on